Remote learning to continue through Spring 2021

-The Whittier College Counseling Center is temporarily providing telehealth (virtual) counseling services for students.
-Call or email the Counseling Center to schedule an appointment for personal counseling.
+As a result of current pandemic restrictions, the Whittier College Counseling Center is temporarily providing telehealth (virtual) counseling services for enrolled undergraduate students.
+Due to licensing regulations, the center is only able to provide telehealth counseling to students who are currently located in the state of California.
+Resources/referrals for out of state/country students will be provided via a Service Consultation appointment.
+Call or email the Counseling Center to schedule an appointment.
 Notify the Counseling Center of any counselor preference you may have when making your appointment.

 The Crisis Text Line: Text HELP to 741741 to reach a trained crisis counselor